Windyle/Integratio/README.md

 4. Add your features and send a Pull Request

-> - Rollup automatically update your svelte components, press f5 to refresh the program front-end.
+> - Electron-reloader automatically reloads the application when you save a file.
 > - To open the Inspector press _ctrl + shift + i_

 ## Contributing